vimaec/ara3d-dev/dotnet/Math3D/README.md

 Because System.Numerics is based on very well-known and proven algorithms that arent likely to change, we found it to be a reasonable approach to fork the code, and put it into a stsandalone library

+## Why not use SharpDX

+The [SharpDX mathematics library](https://github.com/sharpdx/SharpDX/tree/master/Source/SharpDX.Mathematics) is closely related to MonoGame.
+It has many of the same data structures and algorithms, and follows a similar style.
+The main reason for not using it, other than the same reasons we are not using MonoGame, is that library is no longer being actively maintained.

 ## Why not use Unity.Mathematics

 In the last year Unity released a prototype library called [`Unity.Mathematics`](https://github.com/Unity-Technologies/Unity.Mathematics).
 The reasons this library are not used:

-* Unity.Mathematics is not using a widely recognized open-source license
+* Unity.Mathematics is licened under a non-standard open-source license
 * The API is a work in progress and we may introduce breaking changes
 * The API supports a very limited set of types and operations (basically that of GLSL)
-* The library nomenclature and style is based on GLSL rather than C# System Libraries
+* The library nomenclature and coding style is based on GLSL rather than C# System Libraries

 ## What Structs are Provided